Quantum scars in spin-1/2 isotropic Heisenberg clusters: Model and towers of eigenstates

 The system we study is a cluster of spin-$1/2$ isotropic Heisenberg model in a random magnetic field with the Hamiltonian

 which consists of two parts.
 The unperturbed system

 and the perturbation term

 where $s_{j}^{\lambda }$ ($\lambda =x,y,z$) are canonical spin-$1/2$ variables, and $\sum_{i,j\neq i}$ means the summation over all the possible pair interactions at an arbitrary range.
-Here $\left\{ J_{ij}\right\} $ is an arbitrary set of numbers, representing the strength of isotropic spin-spin interaction, which determines the structure of the cluster.
+Here $\left\{ J_{ij}\right\} $ is an arbitrary set of numbers, representing the strength of isotropic spin-spin interaction.
+It only determines the structure of the system.
+For simplicity, we set $J_{ij}=1$ or $0$ for the different cluster.
 It is subjected to an external uniform field along the $z$-direction but random fields along the $x$\ and $y$-direction.
 Here the field distribution is $ x_{j}=$ran($-x,x$) and $y_{j}=$ran($-y,y$), where ran($-b,b$) denotes a uniform random number within ($-b,b$).

 We start with the case with $x=y=0$, which is the base of the rest study.
 We review the construction of ferromagnetic states, and classify them into different groups, referred as to towers of eigenstates\cite{Schecter2019}.
 Due to the SU(2) symmetry of an isotropic Heisenberg model, we have